idvorkin/idvorkin.github.io/_d/facebook.md

 permalink: /facebook
 ---

-Give people the power to build community and bring the world closer together, here are my in progress notes on working at FB.
+Facebook is a ‘social’ company; we value 1-1 time, fostering trust-driven relationships, and providing skip-level escalations and support.
+Here are my notes on Facebook

 <!-- prettier-ignore-start -->